Meet Planful’s Analyst Assistant — your trusted AI-powered partner for finance, always ready for you.

 What is an operational plan?

-An operational plan (also known as an operation plan, work plan, or operations plan) is a detailed outline of what a team or department will focus on in the immediate future, typically within the upcoming year.
+An operational plan (also known as an operation plan, work plan, or operations plan) is a detailed outline of what an operational planning team or department will focus on in the immediate future, typically within the upcoming year.

 The operational plan answers questions about weekly goals, tasks, and responsibilities, ensuring alignment with the organization’s strategic goals and mission.